collinbarrett/wp-vps-build-guide/README.md

         - Provide `{myWPSiteUrl},www.{myWPSiteUrl}` as domains for the certificates.
     - `sudo service nginx start`
     - Verify nginx and TLS is configured by visiting {myWPSiteUrl} in a browser.
-    - **TODO**: Document how to create additional certificates for more domains using Let's Encrypt.
+    - **TODO**: Document how to create certificates for additional domains using Let's Encrypt.
+    - **TODO**: Configure cron to auto-renew TLS certificate every 60 days.
     - _via <a href="https://oct.im/install-lets-encrypt-ca-on-apache-and-nginx.html" target="_blank">oct.im</a>_
-27. **TODO**: Configure ngx_pagespeed, optimize swap, optimize nginx, optimize MariaDB, optimize HHVM, optimize php5-fpm, configure redis, optimize redis, configure cron to auto-renew TLS cert., etc.
+27. **TODO**: Configure ngx_pagespeed, optimize swap, optimize nginx, optimize MariaDB, optimize HHVM, optimize php5-fpm, configure redis, optimize redis, etc.

 ## Recommended Ongoing Maintenance
 - Whenever nginx or ngx_pagespeed have a new release, repeat step 14. nginx will first need to be uninstalled (`sudo apt-get remove nginx`) before installing the newly compiled version.
 - If the VPS is ever resized, the swap file should be resized.
 - Step 12 should be repeated whenever a new version of the kernel is installed.
 - MariaDB should be tuned on occasion for optimum performance.
-- Renew TLS certificate every 90 days via `./letsencrypt-auto certonly`.
+- Renew TLS certificate every 60 days via `./letsencrypt-auto certonly`.